-The process is undertaken by Transport Policy section and based on data of pedestrian demand, traffic flows, site visits and accident statistics supplied by Traffic Management and other sections.
-It does not aim to produce detailed designs.
+The process is undertaken by the Traffic Engineering section and based on data of pedestrian demand, traffic flows, site visits and accident statistics.
+It does not aim to initially produce detailed designs.

 5. Fact finding - what do we already know